 You don't have to sacrifice privacy for natural light.
 This Venetia, PA home went with full-view privacy glass so they can enjoy the best of both worlds.

 And let’s be honest, privacy matters too.
 A solid door should keep sound and sightlines where they belong.
-You’ll notice the difference in how quiet and secure your space feels.
 Even a new door with decorative glass has styles that offer privacy.
-A new door doesn’t just look better, it makes your home feel like a sanctuary again.

 5. Is Your Front Door Outdated or Hurting Your Curb Appeal?